 This is so true in the raising of our children.

-I have learned over the years that I am helplessly dependent on the Lord.
-I can’t parent on my own.
-I can’t do anything on my own.
+We are helplessly dependent on the Lord.
+As much as we might think we can, the reality is we can’t parent on our own.
 As parents, we can’t change the hearts of our children.
 Only the Lord can change their hearts.

-This truth should continually bring us to our knees in prayer, but many times we find ourselves thinking we can do this on our own.
-As a parent of now adult children, I can share that these are the more difficult years of life as the decisions and the difficulties they face are much more challenging than when they were young.
+This truth should continually bring us to our knees in prayer, but we often find ourselves thinking we can do this on our own.
+As a parent of now-adult children, I can share that these are the more difficult years of life as the decisions and the difficulties they face are much more challenging than when they were young.